Community Service and Civic Engagement Advisory

 Advisory Committee Role

 The Advisory, comprising members representing all parts of the institution will support the work of the Center, cultivates ideas, provides guidance and ensures campus-wide engagement and visibility of service and civic engagement efforts that adhere to the institutional definition.

 Members of the Advisory agree to:

-- Attend at least three meetings out of five per academic year
+- Attend at least two meetings out of four per academic year

 - Act as an ambassador within the institution and specifically within their departments/offices, with colleagues and external connections about the work of the Center for Service and Civic Engagement.